ga-dc/wdi14/homework-policy.md

   - **Incomplete:** something was turned in, but meaningful effort was not made: the submission is blank, or it was blatantly copied wholesale from somewhere.
   - **Missing:** nothing was turned in.

 - **We rely on homework to know where you're at.** It's very much to your advantage to turn in your homework the day it's assigned, even if -- *especially* if -- you're not able to finish it.
 Then we can address concerns before the unit continues and keep you from falling behind.
-If you wait until Thursday to turn everything in, you will have missed valuable opportunities to get on-track.
+If you wait until the due date to turn everything in, you will have missed valuable opportunities to get on-track.
 We provide this flexibility to account for extenuating circumstances.

 - Feedback will not be given on assignments by an instructor unless you specifically request it.
 Requests for feedback, however, are encouraged.
 [See below for more details](#in-order-to-get-feedback-on-your-assignment).